PKP class SM42

-SM42 is the PKP class for a Polish shunter diesel locomotive for shunting and light freight traffic, built by Fablok in Chrzanów (manufacturer's designation is Ls800E, designer's designation 6D).
+SM42 (factory types Ls800E and Ls800P, design type 6D along with subtypes PKP class SM42) is a Polish standard gauge shunter diesel locomotive built for midweight and heavyweight shunting and lightweight local freight traffic, built from 1963 to 1992 by Fablok in Chrzanów also offered to 2013.
+A total of 1822 locomotives were built, including 1157 for PKP.

+SM42 Locomotives are one of the most popular locomotive series throughout Poland (in December 2009, 1224 of them existed including 867 in PKP Cargo livery), in fact these locomotives were the first Polish-designed heavier diesel-electric locomotive.

 History

-The SM42 was the first Polish-designed heavier diesel-electric locomotive and was the most numerous one in its country of origin.

-Introduction

-The technical documentation for this locomotive was developed in 1958-1962 by the state Central Construction Bureau of Railway Stock Industry (CBKPTK) in Poznań, as type 6D.
-The production was given over to the Fablok Locomotive Factory in Chrzanów, where it was designated Ls800E (meaning an 800 HP diesel locomotive with electric transmission).
+The technical documentation for this locomotive was developed in 1958–1962 by the state Central Construction Bureau of Railway Stock Industry (CBKPTK) in Poznań, as type 6D.
+The production was given over to the Fablok Locomotive Factory in Chrzanów, where it was designated Ls800E.
+These diesel locomotives were designed for heavy and midweight shunting as well as lightweight freight traffic along branchlines and short distances on the mainlines.
+The most important factors were to replace steam locomotives from shunting duties and the ability to form heavy trains for the newly delivered locomotives classified ST43 and ST44 also the electric locomotives ET21.
+SM42 is the country's first ever diesel locomotives with a bigger amount of power output, thanks to it the dieselisation of Polish railways increased.

 The prototype was ready in December 1963.
 It was lent to the Polish State Railways (PKP), as the SM42-001, the class designation 'SM' meaning a diesel shunter locomotive, and was tested in Warsaw in 1964.
 Two improved locomotives were built for the PKP in 1964, and twenty in 1965.
 In 1967, the locomotive entered serial production and 1,822 were built until production ceased in 1992.
 During the long production run, some minor improvements were incorporated into the design.
 The locomotives produced from 1972 onwards (so-called batch 2) had simplified chassis (starting from SM42-521, works no. 8499).

-The main buyer of Ls800 locomotives, which had priority in orders, were the Polish State Railways, which received 1157 locomotives.
-They were used for shunting, local freight traffic and local passenger traffic in warm months.
-622 were made for the Polish industry, some in Ls800P variant with single steering only (they were designated by their users as Ls800 or SM42, with numbers above 2000).

-A variant of type 6D/SM42 locomotive was a type 101D locomotive, equipped with a steam generator for carriage heating.
-268 locomotives of this variant were built and classified as SP42.
+Instead of production for the state carrier, between 1969 and 1992 622 locomotives were built for industrial railways.
+A variant of type 6D locomotive was a type 101D locomotive, equipped with a steam generator for carriage heating.
+A total of 268 locomotives of this variant were built and classified as SP42.
+The locomotive was offered in 6Da factory type and 6Da/R modification type until May 2013, when it was announced by a court in Kraków for bankruptcy of the company.